MG-Management Courses

 MG 412.
 Organizational Staffing.
 3 Hours.

-Primary focus is on the employee recruiting and selection functions within organizations.
+Students focus on the employee recruiting and selection functions within organizations.
 Strategic staffing, Federal laws and regulations impacting staffing activities, recruitment and selection practices, hiring decision approaches, job analysis and measurement in selection will also be covered in detail.

 MG 413.
 Employment Law.
 3 Hours.